 Like the title suggests, A Good Woman Is Hard To Find is about more than Sarah.
 It’s about how Sarah—and women like her—are viewed.
 Whether she’s eating with her children, grocery shopping, walking down the road, or even just existing in her own home, she’s being watched and judged by others.
 Her high-class mother condescends to her constantly.
 The grocer propositions her with lewd remarks.
 The cashier gives her eyes of pity when she has to put stuff back for lack of cash.
 The cops assume she’s a bad mother because they spot an empty wine glass and a sink full of dishes.
 Even the kingpin condescends to her, assuming that her address means she’s uneducated and doesn’t know what a metaphor is.
 And Bolger’s eyes register the sting of every insult.
 But as her story goes on, they turn steely.
 By the end, Sarah gives up on caring what these stares mean.
 She gives up on demurely avoiding attention or a conflict.
 She brings the fight to the bad men who take without consequences.
 In real life, such boldness could get you killed.
 So, here’s where this gritty thriller enjoys a bit of fantasy, complete with a sultry femme fatale makeover (pictured above).
 And A Good Woman Is Hard To Find welcomes us to revel in this patriarchy-smashing revenge fantasy and its fashion flourish too.

-A Good Woman Is Hard To Find had a special advanced screening at Fantasia International Film Festival on July 21.
+A Good Woman Is Hard To Find was originally reviewed out of Fantasia International Film Festival 2019.
+It is now available on Shudder.

 Header Image Source: Fantasia